 - The Office of Institutional Equity will investigate all other sexual harassment complaints.

 - The investigating office will schedule appointments to conduct inquiries and obtain verbal and/or written statements from the complainant, respondent and witnesses who may be able to offer relevant information about the alleged sexual harassment.

 - Follow up contacts may be necessary to gather additional information about the alleged incident or complaint.

-- A written report of the factual and reasonable determination is completed based on the inquiries and investigation.
-The finding from the investigation is reported to the complainant and the accused, as well as the appropriate University representatives.
+- A written report of the factual and reasonable determination is completed based on inquiries and evaluation using a preponderance of evidence standard.
+The finding from the investigation is reported to the complainant and the respondent, as well as the appropriate University representatives.
 Additional University or other proceedings may follow based on the finding.